For a group of Harvard researchers, communication and intervention are the keys to a new tool designed to reduce bullying of LGBTQ students.

 Reisner believes the project has taken an important step in acknowledging and addressing the challenges faced by LGBTQ youth.

 “Gender identity and sexual orientation are very diverse and fluid for many youth,” Reisner said.
 “By celebrating that diversity we’re allowing a space of inclusion.”

 The school bullying project is one of four pilot projects funded by Harvard Catalyst to improve the health outcomes of LGBTQ individuals.

-S. Bryn Austin and Mihail Samnaliev of HMS and Boston Children’s Hospital are studying the health and economic impacts of state laws on sexual minorities of color; Benjamin Cook of HMS and Cambridge Health Alliance is looking at applying analytics to reducing gender minority disparities; and Li Zhou of HMS and Brigham and Women’s Hospital is studying health-data gathering involving sexual orientation and gender identity.
+S. Bryn Austin and Mihail Samnaliev of HMS and Boston Children’s Hospital are studying the health and economic impacts of state laws on sexual minorities of color; Ana Progovac and Benjamin Cook of HMS and Cambridge Health Alliance are looking at applying analytics to reducing gender minority disparities; and Li Zhou of HMS and Brigham and Women’s Hospital is studying health-data gathering involving sexual orientation and gender identity.